Nutrition

 Who is most at risk when a famine strikes?

 Children with acute malnutrition are deprived of essential vitamins and minerals required for their proper growth, making them prone to disease, severe developmental delays and even death.
-In famine-like conditions, millions of children are pulled out of school and sent to work, begging on the streets and often eating just once a day.
+In famine-like conditions, millions of children are pulled out of school and sent to work, begging on the streets and often eating just one meal a day.

 Displaced women are also disproportionately impacted during famines as they often face barriers to access work opportunities and are at heightened risk of gender-based violence, forced labor and early marriage.
 Malnourished pregnant or nursing mothers are particularly vulnerable to deadly diseases and pregnancy complications.